 Find Something of Common Interest to Talk about

 One of the effective ways to get to know each other is by talking about common interests.
 You can talk about different universal issues and find common interests or hobbies.
-In this way, you will know the person’s viewpoint on some particular issues.
+This way, you will know the person’s viewpoint on particular issues.

-At the same time, when you talk about something that you both are interested in, the conversation will flow naturally.
+At the same time, when you talk about something you are both interested in, the conversation will flow naturally.

 - What is your favorite genre of book?